Stay Safe, Stay Healthy, Stay Vaccinated!

 Hand deliver to 440 N. Broad Street

-After September 3rd, proof of immunization records should be submitted directly to your child’s school.
+After August 31st, proof of immunization records should be submitted directly to your child’s school.

 All students must be compliant with the state’s school-age vaccination law to attend school.